 - First, just come up with an initial list of potential solutions.
 Save any thoughts about whether they're good or bad until later.
 Don't interrupt the flow of creative thinking by saying no or butting in with reasons why something won't work.

-- Let each person brainstorm for two or three ideas independently.
+- Let each person brainstorm two or three ideas independently.
 Then, have the group discuss them together.

 - Start writing down your thoughts about what you think the business could do.
 Don't worry if they're not perfect yet - we'll work on them later.
 Just write down whatever comes into your head.